jsheroes/website/src/pages/code-of-conduct.md

 We do not tolerate **harassment** of conference participants in any form.
 Sexual language and imagery is not appropriate for any conference venue, including talks, meetups, parties, Twitter and other online media.
 Conference participants violating these rules may be **sanctioned** or **expelled** from the conference without a refund at the discretion of the conference organisers.

-We value your attendance and your participation in the JSHeroes community and expect everyone to accord to the community **Code of Conduct** at all JSHeroes venues and events.
+We value your attendance and your participation in the JSHeroes community and expect everyone to accord to the community **code of conduct** at all JSHeroes venues and events.